kammitama5/kammitama5.github.io/_posts/2020-11-29-Sunday-November-29th.md

   make a difference to people starting out.

 ## MSRI
-- Similarly, my time at MSRI and Simons Institute and ICERM were similar.
+- Similarly, my time at MSRI and Simons Institute and ICERM was similar.
 I'm not a mathematician, and I don't pretend to be, but I was
   (and still am) fascinated by Number Theory and encryption.
 These places made space to me, and I was typically the only CS student there, but I appreciate that they thought that my being there was okay.
 It went a long way for me on my journey.